-Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2007.
+Table 2 shows a summary of salinity levels and differentials in the lower Colorado River in 2008.

-Table 2: Annual Average Flow-Weigh ted Salinity at Imperial Da am and Morelos Diversion Dam in
+Table 2: Annual Average Flow-Weighted Salinity at Imperial Dam and Morelos Diversion Dam in 2008

-2007

-TTT

-Waters U.S. count (ppm) Mexican count (ppm)
+Waters Waters U.S. count (ppm) Mexican count (ppm)

-Arriving Upstream of Morelos 805 964
+Arriving Upstream of Morelos 868 956

-Diversion Dam
+Diversion Dam at NIB

-Arriving at Imperial Dam 675 810
+Arriving at Imperial Dam 728 799

-Salinity Differential 130 154
+Salinity Differential 140 157

-The U.S. count of the annual average salinity differential for 2007 is within the range contemplated in Minute No. 242; the 2007 Mexican count is above the 151 ppm limit set in Minute No. 242.
+The U.S. count of the annual average salinity differential for 2008 is within the range contemplated in Minute No. 242; the 2008 Mexican count is above the 151 ppm limit set in Minute No. 242.
 The difference in the U.S. count and the Mexican count may be due to differences in analysis methods and total dissolved solids (TDS) computations by laboratories in each country.
-Prompted by the exceedence of the Mexican limit in 2004, both countries are currently working together to determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
-In 2007, both US and Mexican Sections continued discussions regarding salinity analysis and collected additional data at Imperial Dam and the Northerly International Boundary to be used for the joint monitoring report regarding the salinity differences.
+Prompted by the exceedance of the Mexican limit in 2004, both countries are working together to determine the exact reason for the large difference in the salinity values and differential between the U.S. and Mexican counts.
+A bi-national team composed of the IBWC, Bureau of Reclamation, and National Water Commission of Mexico was organized to evaluate sampling methods from collection and analysis to data reporting.
+Additional data at Imperial Dam, Northerly International Boundary, and Southerly International Boundary was collected during 2006 and 2007 for review by the bi-national team and to be used for the joint monitoring report regarding the salinity differences.
+The team continued to meet and analyze salinity results and discuss potential reasons for salinity differences during 2008 with a focus on reviewing laboratory techniques, methods, and quality assurance/quality control at the laboratories in each country.